iso-tc211-jp/iinkai075/slideshow.md

 ### 投票案
 - 1a.
 Do you approve, disapprove or abstain on this NWIP?
   - approve
-  - Comment: Japan approves this NWIP
+  - Comment: Japan approves this NWIP.
 - Please also select from one of the following options (note that if no option is selected, the default will be the first option):
   - Draft document will be registered as new project in the committee's work programme (stage 20.00)
 - 1b.
 Did you consult with the range of relevant stakeholders identified in the proposal in the development of this voting position and related comments?